emetsger/pass-indexer/README.md

 When there is a message about a resource of a type being monitored, the indexer either creates a corresponding document in Elasticsearch from the Fedora resource, updates such a document, or deletes the document.
 Only messages about a resource of a type which matches a configured prefix, PI_TYPE_PREFIX, are handled.
+The id of the Elasticsearch document is the safe URL base64 encoding of resource path.
+This lets both the document be created and updated with the same PUT.

 # Command line tool